wixplosives/stylable.io/docs/getting-started/tooling/stylable-intelligence.md

 - In Visual Studio Code, click the **Extensions** icon to open the market.
 - In the search field, enter **Stylable Intelligence**.
-- Install the extention and reload the window when prompted.
+- Install the extension and reload the window when prompted.

 ## IDE extensions